JoonasKulmala/Linux-Server-course/Week 3/README.md

 #### Unsuccessful (404)

 This was wasn't hard to get either.
 The easiest way, knowing my server had no additional pages or resources yet added, was to try navigating to a nonexistent page.
-Therefor I tried loading localhost/~user/_help_ and the following was logged:
+Therefor I tried navigating to localhost/~user/_help_ and the following was logged:

 `::1 - - [09/Feb/2021:08:34:57 +0200] "GET /~user/help HTTP/1.1" 404 488 "-" "Mozilla/5.0 (X11; Linux x86_64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/87.0.4280.141 Safari/537.36"`